 The Food and Drug Administration (FDA) has approved Cabenuva (cabotegravir and rilpivirine, injectable formulation; ViiV Healthcare) as a complete regimen for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in adults to replace a current antiretroviral regimen in those who are virologically suppressed on a stable antiretroviral regimen with no history o…

 Hayes News Service keeps our clients up to date with late-breaking news from clinical trials, coverage decisions, and new product approvals.
 We focus on emerging technologies with potentially high clinical and financial impact as soon as they are announced publicly.

 Our analysts scan more than 75 peer-reviewed journals and news briefings from government agencies, medical associations, and research institutes.
 Results of selected studies or articles are summarized and posted with a brief commentary on whether the findings are likely to have a substantial impact.

-On June 15, 2020, the Food and Drug Administration (FDA) announced the revocation of the Emergency Use Authorization (EUA) of chloroquine and hydroxychloroquine for the treatment of COVID-19.
+On November 18, 2020, the National Institutes of Health (NIH) issued a statement on the Food and Drug Administration (FDA) Emergency Use Authorization of bamlanivimab for the treatment of COVID-19.

 The Food and Drug Administration (FDA) has issued an emergency use authorization (EUA) for the first COVID-19 diagnostic test for self-testing at home.